TheCakeIsNaOH/choco-remixer/README.md

   - Async/Parallelize file searching, copying, packing, possibly downloading
   - Drop dependency on `choco`, possibly requires chocolatey to update the nuget.exe version as current version does not extract files added to zip after pack.
   - Ability to bump version of nupkg
+  - Extract files individually rather then extracting all and removing excess, difficult because of packages like virtualbox that have files in root dir